d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

-the residual mapping is easier to learn: we only need to push the weights and biases of the upper weight layer (e.g., fully-connected layer and convolutional layer) within the dotted-line box to zero.
+the residual mapping is easier to learn: we only need to push the weights and biases of the upper weight layer (e.g., fully connected layer and convolutional layer) within the dotted-line box to zero.
 The right figure in :numref:`fig_residual_block` illustrates the  *residual block* of ResNet,